 A healthy smile requires patients to fight the daily battle against the buildup of plaque on the surface of their teeth and along the gum line.
 Plaque, a collection of harmful bacteria and food particles that linger in the mouth after eating, contributes to the development of tooth decay and gum disease.

 Removing plaque requires using the right brushing technique, which is one of the primary benefits of using an electric toothbrush.
-Electric brushes are designed to mimic the best brushing technique, which gives them an advantage over using traditional manual brushes.
+Electric brushes are designed to mimic the best brushing technique, which gives them an advantage over using traditional toothbrushes.

 Researchers separated the brushes into different groups, and each brush was used to brush different sets of teeth.
 Researchers attempted to duplicate the force applied during brushing, the length of time spent brushing, and using the same pattern while brushing.